There's second-six advocacy on offer at this commercial set with a banking pedigree.

 Pupils contribute to live cases through “checking certain legal points and looking into particular questions,” as well as undertaking first drafts of opinions and pleadings.
 “Supervisors are militant about ensuring you have a go at those," one source told us.
 "When they get a set of papers you read them in parallel and do a first draft.
 Your supervisor might then improve the draft from there, so you'll see traces of your work in the final piece.”
 One interviewee did tell us: “My supervisor also worked on a Supreme Court case, and I still prepared the written argument for that, though obviously my contribution was never going to be the final document.”
 In addition, pupils find themselves “going to conferences and court even if you're not involved in the case."
 Interviewees noted that "in both your three and six-month reviews you can express an interest in seeing any types of cases you may not have already.”

 To assess pupils' advocacy credentials, there are between two and four advocacy exercises during pupillage – for example, a mock injunction application or County Court hearing – the first of which isn't assessed.
 We're told that “they deliberately try to make it less straightforward – they mix it up so you know how to deal with that.”
 Pupils receive feedback and a report is written about their performance.
 It's this, in combination with pupils' written work, that informs the tenancy decision.
 “There is no formal period where pupils are not assessed,” says Catherine Gibaud, “but people are more understanding of pupils' mistakes in the first term.”
 Through quarterly reviews “the gaps in pupils' abilities are identified so that their trajectories continue upwards.”
 A junior tenant recalled that “you get feedback throughout pupillage, so you have some idea of what will happen when it comes to the tenancy decision.”
-In 2017, one of the two pupils was made a tenant.
+In 2018 all four pupils became tenants.